pdek1991/ffmpeg_encoder/README.md

 - [License](#license)

 ---
+##VigilSiddhi Encoder Application

+VigilSiddhi Encoder is a robust desktop application built with Python's Tkinter and ttkbootstrap that provides a user-friendly interface for managing and streaming video and audio channels using FFmpeg.
+It allows users to configure various input and output types (UDP, SRT, RTMP, HLS, YouTube), monitor system resources, and get real-time status updates for each stream.

+---
 ## Overview

 FFmpeg is a powerful multimedia framework for encoding, decoding, transcoding, muxing, demuxing, streaming, filtering, and playing almost anything.
 This project provides scripts, config templates, and examples for advanced encoding workflows.